“Blind by petty climb

 “So you’re saying this copy is all a bust…”

 “What I’m saying is, you need to pay-off an attention-snaring headline straight away.
 Shorten these sentences, streamline the syntax, try some fragments for pacing, fine-tune the cosmetics and modifiers.
-Cut out the colons and semi’s—this is paid advertising, not a novel or dissertation.
+Cut out the colons and semi’s—this is paid advertising, not a dissertation.
 Marry your copy to the visual.
 Make it sing, but stick to your word counts, and close the deal with a meat cleaver of a pitch.”
 He ashtrayed his Lucky Strike, then slugged into his happy hour choice: Malort Manhattan, with a twist.

 Tucked between two blue and white support stanchions, amid the icy stalactites of a lingering Chicago winter, this blustery subterranean haunt’s wood-carved signage read, ‘Billy Goat Tavern, Est. 1934’.
 Greek immigrant William Sianis actually moved the place down here in 1964, from his Lincoln Tavern out on the west side.
 He was suitably goateed, all right, but the name change came earlier on, when a goat fell off a passing truck over across from Chicago Stadium and bleated into his bar.
-The goat became ‘Murphy’, heavy drinker that it was, and this tavern and its cart-pulling mascot burrowed in strategically between Sun-Times riverside headquarters and the Tribune Tower, the latter in all its gothic glory.
+The goat became ‘Murphy’, heavy drinker that it was, and this tavern and its cart-pulling mascot burrowed in strategically between Sun-Times boxy riverside headquarters and the Tribune Tower, the latter in all its gothic glory.

 Little wonder that the place got plenty of ink from opening day, and quickly became underground zero for the newspaper crowd, spearheaded by columnist, Mike Royko, and various literary lions.
 More recently, the Billy Goat had gained backhanded notoriety nationwide, via John Belushi’s ‘Olympia Café’ sketch on a late-January SNL.
 Another neon window sign read, ‘Butt In Any Time’—so I’d done just that, sheathed copy sheets and red pencils in hand, into a packed, boisterous house going up in convoluted plumes of tobacco smoke.

 I had met up with my copywriter superior at a red checker-clothed table midway along the Goat’s wood-panelled Wall of Fame, which served to light up the whole place even florescent brighter.
-I’d paused to soak in the nearly full-length wall, framed drawings, political cartoons, yellowing news article blow-ups and photos of ink-stained luminaries, from Colonel Bertie McCormick to Theodore Dreiser to James Farrell and Joe Medill, with a higher-brow tribute to Bellow and his Herzog.
+I’d paused to soak in the nearly full-length wall, framed drawings, political cartoons, yellowing news article blow-ups and photos of ink-stained luminaries, from Colonel Bertie McCormick to Theodore Dreiser and Joe Medill, with a higher-brow tribute to Bellow and his Herzog.

 Before we dug into the rewrites, I ordered a per diem triple cheeseburger, cheeseburger, cheeseburger—no fries, chips, no Pepsi, Coke before setting aside my laminated menu, souvenir material, to be sure.
 Parker settled on his regular rib-eye steak.

 “Long form is long form, all well and good.
 But if you want to pontificate, link up with Royko and his Slats Grobniks over there.
-FBC’s paying you by the brilliant saleable idea, not the word.”
+FBC’s paying you by the boffo idea, not the word.”
 With that, the senior copywriter snuffed out his Chesterfield butt, finishing with a groan and sneezing/wheezing jag that sent him off to the head.
 “Never forget the adage, salesmanship in print.”